Downtown Longmont Historic District

 The district map shows an irregular outline enclosing an area equivalent to about six complete city blocks.

 The district was designated in a ceremony at the Firehouse Art Center in February, 2017.
 "As a result of efforts that began in 2012, a portion of downtown Longmont has been named to the National Register of Historic Places. / The staff with the city and the Longmont Downtown Development Authority spearheaded the effort to gain recognition for the district, which is generally bound by 3rd Avenue to the south, 5th Avenue to the north, Coffman Street to the west, and Emery Street to the east.
 “People really love and value our downtown area’s authenticity — it’s a real working main street,” development authority executive director Kimberlee McKee said.
 “We just really want to bring public awareness to our history.” / The district is made up of 83 buildings, 69 of which were built between 1879 and 1967 and are considered historically significant."

 “Longmont has so many gems,” Visit Longmont Executive Director Nancy Rezac said, adding that she expects the historic designation will boost downtown tourism.

 It includes the I.O.O.F.
-Building, aka I.O.O.F.
+Building, I.O.O.F.
 Lodge #29, in the 400 block of Main Street.